STANDARD PROCEDURE TO IMPORT YOUR LEDGER BACKUP IN ANOTHER WALLET

 - and BIP44 (specifying how the keys are derived) standards.

 (This list, written on Feb.
-2017, is not exhaustive and doesn't involve Ledger's responsibility as our society does not provide these services.
+2017, is not exhaustive and doesn't involve Ledger's responsibility as our society does not provide non Ledger services.
 If you think this list should be updated and/or some links expired, please contact the support)

-ADVANCED PROCEDURE TO IMPORT YOUR LEDGER BACKUP IN ANOTHER WALLET
+ADVANCED PROCEDURE TO IMPORT YOUR LEDGER BACKUP IN ANOTHER BITCOIN WALLET

 Remember to always enter your mnemonic in lowercase - typing it in uppercase would generate a different but valid seed.